“Art is the Signature of a Species.”

-Michael Saup is an artist, musician and filmmaker pioneering the use of software as an artistic medium.
-He has acted as founding professor of digital media art at HfG/ZKM University in Germany and as the founding director of the Oasis Archive of the European Union.
+Michael Saup is an artist, musician and filmmaker.
+He has acted as professor of digital media art at HfG/ZKM University in Germany and as the founding director of the Oasis Archive of the European Union.
 He is the co-founder of the Open Home Project, a humanitarian initiative to help people being affected by the Fukushima nuclear crisis in Japan.
-Amongst others, his work has been awarded by the Ars Electronica, the Media Arts Festival Tokyo and the UNESCO Commission.
+Amongst others, his work has been awarded by the Ars Electronica and the UNESCO Commission.

 Michael Saup was born in March 1961 in Hechingen, Germany.
 He is a visual artist, filmmaker and musician.
 During the 1990s he developed a reputation as one of the most innovative protagonists of digital art.
 His work, often in cooperation with other artists, has been shown widely in exhibitions, festivals and on stages around the world.
 He currently lives and works in Berlin.